 Severities can be customized for an entire network or for single nodes, from the network level down to the port level by changing or downloading customized alarm profiles.
 These custom severities are subject to the standard severity-demoting rules given in Telcordia GR-474-CORE.
-Procedures for customizing alarm severities are located in the .
+Procedures for customizing alarm severities are located in the Manage Alarms chapter in the Cisco ONS 15454 DWDM Procedure GuideAlarm and TCA Monitoring and Management document.